johnroworld/nodejs-simple-backend/README.md

 For testing: There are 2 ways to test the API:

 1.)
-Postman (for reference, you can import .postman_collection.json located in the same directory) Sample endoint:
+Postman (for reference, you can import .postman_collection.json located in the same directory).

+Sample endoint:
 ```
 http://localhost:3000/api